Maniae

-They are also sometimes said (though, perhaps in jest, or as a metaphor for love's sometimes cruel nature) to have been nurses of the god Eros.
+They are sometimes said—perhaps in jest, or as a metaphor for love’s often cruel and maddening nature—to have been the nurses of the god Eros.

+Mania is mentioned in Iliad by Homer as one of Ares' companions in war, alongside Lyssa (Rage) and Penthos (Grief).

+The Greek noun μανία (manía) means “madness” or “going astray,” but also “inspiration” and “enthusiasm.”
+However, poets, when referring to the divine personification, invariably used the term with a negative connotation.
+They were invoked in ancient Greek rituals to avert or control madness, highlighting their dual role as both the causes and potential remedies for insanity.

+Her Roman counterpart was a more prominent and independent figure.
+In Etruscan mythology and Roman mythology, Mania (𐌀𐌉𐌍𐌀𐌌), also spelled Manea, was a goddess of the dead, spirits, and chaos.
+She was said to be the mother of ghosts, the undead, and other spirits of the night, as well as the Lares and the Manes.

+Together with Mantus (𐌈𐌍𐌀𐌌), she ruled the underworld.

 Mythology

 Pausanias writes that on the road from Megalopolis to Messene there was a sanctuary, which, according to local citizens, was devoted to goddesses called Maniae, and that its surrounding district was also called Maniae (Μανίας).
 His local sources told him that it was there that madness overtook Orestes, hence Pausanias's view that these Maniae were the vengeful Furies or Erinyes or Eumenides (Graceful Ones).